clanfear/SOC321/docs/syllabus.md

 #### Project Report

 Project reports will be brief summaries of your research projects.
+These will be similar in style and content to a research memo in a workplace or an exploratory research proposal for a graduate-level project.
 They will include:

-* An brief introduction describing the research question with a brief literature review
+* A brief introduction describing the research question with a short literature review
 * A methods section describing analysis techniques
 * A results section with appropriate visual and tabular results with interpretations
-* A brief conclusion
+* A brief (1-2 &#182;)conclusion summarizing the project

 Project reports will be submitted as two files like homework assignments: (1) a knitted HTML file with no visible raw code and (2) an R Markdown file with all necessary code embedded in the document.
 Reports must be between 2500 and 5000 words and feature between 2 and 5 figures or tables.
+You will turn in a preliminary draft in Week 8 which includes the introduction, a proposal for the methods section, and some exploratory results from the data.
+You will receive detailed feedback on these drafts.

+> I will probably make this a group assignment, but I am wary of free-riding.
+Maybe
+> limit group sizes to 2-3.
+Depends on size of class.
+I don't want to give thorough
+> feedback on 30 projects.

 ## Course Texts